4neesh/DevBlog/src/posts/013_DependencyInjection.md

 ```

 <p>
 The <strong>@Configuration</strong> annotation indicates that the class declares bean definitions.
-The class is therefore processed by the Spring container at runtime to create the beans.
+The class is therefore processed by the Spring IoC container at runtime to create the beans.
 The Bean <code>schoolService</code> returns a new instance of <code>ArtSchool</code>.
 In the Student bean, the SchoolService is injected with the bean definition of ArtSchool.
 The Spring framework is now responsible for the schoolService injection, and not the Student class itself.
 </p>